tianlin-liu/tianlin-liu.github.io/_pages/about.md

 Hello and welcome to my website!

 I am a Ph.D. candidate in economics at [Texas A&M University](https://liberalarts.tamu.edu/economics/).
 My research lies at the intersection of microeconomic theory and behavioral economics.
-I am particularly interested in using insights from social choice problems to inform the implementation of concepts in mechanism design.
+I am particularly interested in using insights from social choice problems to inform the implementation of concepts from mechanism design.

-I will be on the 2024 job market!
+I will be available on the 2024 job market.

 `Research Interests`
 Experimental Economics, Microeconomic Theory, Political Economy